Sustainability

 Water recycling system

-In 2013 we bet on the reuse of water with the installation of two tanks to reuse, after filtering, the water from the shower drain to fill the cisterns of the toilets.
-In 2019 we expanded this water recycling system to the camping sinks.
+In 2013, we committed to water reuse by installing two tanks to reuse, after filtering, the water from the shower drains to refill toilet cisterns.
+In 2019, we expanded this water recycling system to the campsite sinks.

 Tree planting